-- a) Commercial Bank

 - b) Reserve Bank of India

 - c) State Bank of India

 - d) Central Bank.

 - 3. Debt Instruments are issued by Corporate

-Houses are raising short-term financial resources from the money market are called .
+Houses are raising short-term financial

-- a) Treasury Bills

-- b) Commercial Paper

-- c) Certificate of Deposit
+resources from the money market are called . a) Treasury Bills b) Commercial Paper c) Certificate of Deposit as a .

-- d) Government Securities

-- 4. The market for buying and selling of Commercial Bills of Exchange is known
+- d) Government Securities - 4.
+The market for buying and selling of Commercial Bills of Exchange is known deposit for a specified period may be referred to as a .

-as a